gingerbeardman/gingerbeardman.github.io/_posts/2021-12-16-tomoya-ikeda-macintosh-artist.md

 ## Berkeley Systems

 Tomoya Ikeda played a key part in the evolution of After Dark's world famous Flying Toasters.
-The original prototype artwork was done by Jack Eastman, and then Ikeda-san was brought in as a contractor to draw final 1-bit artwork.
+The original prototype artwork was done by Jack Eastman, at which time Ikeda-san was brought in as a contractor to draw the final 1-bit artwork.
 Later versions of the toasters were drawn in colour by Igor Gasowski and eventually rendered and animated in 3D by Jarir Maani.

 ![PNG](/images/posts/tomoya-ikeda-after-dark-flying-toasters-proto.png "Flying Toasters: prototype artwork by Jack Eastman") {:.tofigure}